History of the Latter Day Saint movement: Movement in Ohio

 The movement more than doubled in size with the conversion of Sidney Rigdon, a former Campbellite minister, who led several congregations of Restorationists in Ohio's Western Reserve area, causing hundreds of his adherents to follow him into Mormonism.
 A fiery orator, Rigdon was called to be Smith's spokesman, and immediately became one of the movement's leaders.
-By 1831 the church's headquarters were established in Kirtland, Ohio, and Smith urged the membership to gather there or to a second outpost of the church in Far West, Missouri (see below).
+By 1831 the church's headquarters were established in Kirtland, Ohio, and Smith urged the membership to gather there or to a second outpost of the church in Jackson County, Missouri (see below).

 While based in Kirtland, the church changed its name to the "Church of the Latter Day Saints", and added a number of new doctrines and leadership offices.
 An attempt to establish a communitarian economy known as the "Law of Consecration" was established in 1831.
 The Latter Day Saint understanding of the priesthood was elaborated by the separation of the higher or Melchizedek Priesthood offices from the lesser or Aaronic Priesthood offices and by the restoration of the Patriarchal Priesthood.
 Also established were the First Presidency, the High Council—later elaborated as the High Council of Zion, the Travelling High Council (or Quorum of the Twelve) and Stake high councils—Seventies, patriarchs, high priests, and bishops.

 During the Kirtland era, many charismatic experiences were reported, many involving visitations of angels or communication from God through stones.
 However, some Church members claimed to receive revelations that contradicted those received by Joseph Smith.
 He and several followers prayed about the issue, and Joseph recorded a series of revelations, which included a description of several real spiritual gifts, a statement that only Joseph Smith, as the Prophet, could receive new doctrines and commandments for the Church, and a warning that not all supernatural experiences come from God.
 This effort to balance charismatic experience with order and stability became a lasting characteristic of the Latter Day Saint Movement.